Table of contents

 - Active Mode vs Passive Mode

 Why site audits?

 A site audit helps to identify a wide range of issues.
-It determines whether your site is accessible, optimized for search engine traffic, has any broken files or links, loads quickly, has security or privacy issues.
+It determines whether your site is accessible, optimized for search engine traffic, has any broken files or links, loads quickly, and has security or privacy issues.
 A complete and detailed real-time site audit will give you a deeper understanding of how your content is operable by your users.
 Having all audits in one place helps to better understand the business impact.

 SiteLint Audits are an all-in-one examination and analysis of your site to uncover issues that can impact Accessibility, Quality, Performance, Privacy, Security, and SEO.
 It also helps to gather runtime issues through Error and Console Tracking audit.